 Q2.
-Do I have to report the vehicle identification number on my return to claim the previously owned clean vehicles credit? (updated March 31, 2023)
+Do I have to report the vehicle identification number on my return to claim the previously-owned clean vehicles credit? (updated October 6, 2023)

 A2.
 Yes.
-The vehicle identification number of the previously owned clean vehicle is required to be included on Form 8936.
+The vehicle identification number of the previously-owned clean vehicle is required to be included on Form 8936, Schedule A.

 Q3.
-Is the previously owned clean vehicle credit refundable or able to be carried forward? (added December 29, 2022)
+Is the previously-owned clean vehicle credit refundable or able to be carried forward? (updated October 6, 2023)

 A3.
-No. The previously owned clean vehicle credit may only be used by a taxpayer to the extent the taxpayer has a reported tax due.
-The credit cannot be carried forward and the excess is not refundable.
+No. The previously-owned clean vehicle credit may only be used by a taxpayer to the extent the taxpayer has a reported tax due.
+The credit cannot be carried forward to apply to future year tax returns, and the excess is not refundable.
+In addition, see Topic H FAQ 3 regarding transfer of the clean vehicle credits.